Counterpace

 Optimal timing of this two-pump system during exercise improves blood flow dramatically - significantly lowering heart rate and blood pressure.
 This leads to higher performance, and lower perceived effort during exercise.

 This optimal timing between the heart and muscle pumps occurs when the muscle pump sends blood back towards the heart precisely during the heart’s relaxation phase.
 In practice, this means an athlete’s step rate is equal to their heart rate - and the steps occur between heartbeats.
+We call this Tempo Science®.

 Elite athletes already do this.
 Research shows that the world’s top marathon finishers typically step precisely at their heart rates.
 These elite runners find the optimal timing of heart and muscle pumps intuitively - which helps propel them to such outstanding performances.